Back to Species Pages

 • Motto cue: Carry the old armor.

-Why Lake Sturgeon are interesting
+Why Sturgeon are interesting

 • Why environment matters: its habitat supplies the exact pressure that makes River Armor Continuance useful.